It is, in fact, easy being a green tomato |

 Fried Green Tomatoes:

-3 medium, firm green tomatoes
+3 medium, firm green tomatoes1 cup all purpose flour

 1/2 cup panko crumbs (or other fine bread crumbs)